Mothering, me and Serge Benhayon

 I can attest from my lived experience that to mother from my inner knowing is the truest and most fulfilling way to be a mother.
 In fact, the truths I have shared above, and those I read in the books, are the truths I have always known, but just didn’t live before.
 I have been inspired through and by Serge to connect back to what has always been there, within me.
 And my parenting has blossomed as a result from living this known truth – this is a true joy.

 So I leave you with another truth from Serge Benhayon …

-"It is wiser to mother from your innate knowing rather than from the ideals and beliefs that flood your head."Serge Benhayon Esoteric Teachings and Revelations, pg 547
+"It is wiser to mother from your innate knowing rather than from the ideals and beliefs that flood your head."Serge Benhayon Esoteric Teachings & Revelations Volume I, ed 1, p 547